 Thanks for reading.

 PS> Really, really look at where you were – no matter what age – and validate that con artists who believe they have the right to overpower another person for their own immediate sexual gratification is evil, pure and simple.
 They lurk in every community, culture and gender.
 They usually were once victims themselves, but don’t let that fool you.
 Just makes the story even sadder.
+They need to be away from repeating the cycle, and open to suggestions on how that’s more humane.

 PSS> If you don’t have kids – just go hang out with some.
 You’ll see.
 Protect them.
+Protect children.